mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/azure/advanced/delete/index.md

 1. Create a bootstrap cluster:

-    The bootstrap cluster will host the Cluster API controllers that reconcile the cluster objects marked for deletion:
+    The bootstrap cluster hosts the Cluster API controllers that reconcile the cluster objects marked for deletion:

     <p class="message--note"><strong>NOTE: </strong>To avoid using the wrong kubeconfig, the following steps use explicit kubeconfig paths and contexts.</p>

     ```sh
     dkp create bootstrap --kubeconfig $HOME/.kube/config
     ```

+    The output appears similar to:

     ```sh
     INFO[2021-11-23T15:54:07-08:00] Creating bootstrap cluster                    src="bootstrap/bootstrap.go:148"